MicrosoftDocs/windows-dev-docs/terminal/tutorials/powerline-setup.md

 ```

 > [!TIP]
-> If you also use the integrated terminal in Visual Studio Code, you should add `"terminal.integrated.fontFamily": "Cascadia Code PL"` to your Visual Studio Code settings to make sure Powerline works there as well.
+> For Powerline to work with the integrated terminal in Visual Studio Code, add `"terminal.integrated.fontFamily": "Cascadia Code PL"` to your Visual Studio Code settings.
+For Visual Studio 2019, set the terminal font via *Options* > *Font and Colors* and choose *Terminal* in the dropdown menu.
+You can then select the Cascadia Code PL font to make sure Powerline works there, too.

 ## Set up Powerline in WSL Ubuntu